demidafonichev/ecosystem/README.md

 1. Register
 2. Authenticate
 3. Register you device
+4. Delete your device
-4. Chose plant that is in your device
+5. Chose plant that is in your device
-5. Create your own way of care/change default
+6. Chose default way of care or create your own

 ## Actions you can add to your way of care: